theotaburet/boomerang/README.md

-# Image to Video Converter
+# Images to Video Converter

 This script converts a series of images into a video with added margins to make each image square and resizes the output to a specified width.